Utartizan/Bayesian-Reasoning-and-Machine-Learning-for-Quantitative-Trading/README.md

-# Quantitative Trading Study Notes in Octave: Preparing for Interviews and Work
+# Quantitative Trading Study Notes: Preparing for Interviews and Work

 ## Introduction